 If you have concerns about your breastmilk supply, you can download Pinky’s FREE ebook ‘Making More Mummy Milk,Naturally’ .

 The important thing is not how much milk your baby gets at each feed, but how much he gets over twenty four hours.
 This means that if you schedule your baby’s feeds and space out feeds during the day, your baby will wake for feeds at night.
 If you have a smaller milk storage capacity, a vulnerable milk supply, a baby who is distracted or busy during the day, or a baby who has any sort of feeding issue such as low muscle tone or perhaps a tongue tie that affects how effectively he feeds, your baby may take less milk at each feed so he will need more feeds over a day (and night) to get his ‘quota’.

 You can try offering more feeds during the day or several feeds closer together before bed to help your little one (and you!) make it longer through the night.
 Meanwhile, enjoy those sweet snuggles, learn how to breastfeed lying down so you get more rest, gather support so you can rest during the day if night feeds are tiring you out and remember the mummy mantra for when the going gets tough – ‘this too shall pass.’
 It will, I promise – your little one may like to snuggle up to a warm breast at night when he’s eighteen, but it won’t be yours!

-Australia’s most recognised breastfeeding expert, Pinky McKay is an Internationally Certified Lactation Consultant, infant massage instructor, speaker and best-selling baby care author.
+Australia’s most recognised and respected breastfeeding expert, Pinky McKay is an Internationally Certified Lactation Consultant, infant massage instructor, speaker and best-selling baby care author.
 Pinky is the author of 4 books, including ‘Sleeping Like a Baby ‘ which offers research, evidence and gentle sleep solutions from birth to three years